jy0205/LaVIT/LaVIT/README.md

 ```

 ## Evaluation

-The batch evaluation code with multiple GPUs on the adopted multi-modal benchmarks will be released in the following days.
+We provide the zero-shot evaluation with multiple GPUs on the adopted multi-modal benchmarks for reproductivity.
+You can refer to the scripts in the `scripts` folder for detailed usage.
+For convenience, you can download the annotations from [here](https://disk.pku.edu.cn/link/AAA7F33EBBF85740F69726EB922CBC02A9), which also provides the evaluation dataset structure.
+Before evaluation, you need to download the images from the official dataset websites to the corresponding directory in the `data/*/images` folder.

 ## Acknowledgement
 We are grateful for the following awesome projects when implementing LaVIT: